 Drivers and leaders in the transport industry are speaking out against the recently announced vaccine mandate, calling it illogical and discriminatory.

-The mandate, which is still being developed by the Occupational Safety and Health Administration, is set to enforce COVID-19 vaccinations or weekly testing on employees of private companies with more than 100 employees.
-If employees refuse the vaccines, they must submit to weekly testing.
+The mandate from the Occupational Safety and Health Administration enforces COVID-19 vaccinations or regular testing on employees of private companies with 100 or more employees.
+If employees refuse the vaccines, they must submit to regular testing.
+The mandate was set to take effect Jan.
+4, but the 5th U.S. Circuit Court of Appeals temporarily stayed the rule following several legal challenges.

 The transport industry is populated with plenty of drivers who are outspoken on the issue.
 At least one Facebook group formed against forced vaccinations on drivers.
 "Freedom Is Calling," recently renamed from "Stop the Tires for Medical Freedom," advocates for work stoppages and slowdowns and counts 35,000 people as members.

 But some of the group's members are independent drivers.
-Those drivers won't be affected by the mandate.
-Instead, big carriers will be, and that's likely why the American Trucking Associations came out against the OSHA mandate.
-The ATA said the rule smacks of industry favoritism.
+Those drivers won't be affected by the mandate because they're not part of a company with at least 100 employees.
+That provision of the mandate is why the ATA said the rule smacks of industry favoritism.

 "If these mandates are designed to protect Americans, then why the discriminatory 100-employee threshold, picking winners and losers for both employees and employers?"
-Chris Spear, ATA president and CEO, said in a statement.
+Spear said in a statement in September.
 "ATA, its members and our drivers remain committed to delivering life-saving COVID vaccines, but these proposed requirements — however well-intentioned — threaten to cause further disruptions throughout the supply chain, impeding our nation’s COVID response efforts and putting the brakes on any economic revival."

 When contacted, some carriers declined to make a statement.
 A spokesperson for a large carrier, who declined to go on record, noted there is uncertainty about how to pay for the testing, and even who will pay for the weekly kits.